ikapila/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Missing values are replaced with the mean for that 5-minute interval
+Missing values are replaced with the mean for that 5-minute interval as shown below

 ```r
 act[which(is.na(act$steps)),]$steps <- tapply(act$steps,act$interval,mean, na.rm=TRUE)